- Fraser river White Sturgeon

 Best times to book for Fraser Pink Salmon is from very late August to very late September.
 Limits for Fraser Pinks is 4 per day per angler.

-What's the Best time for Trout Fly Fishing?
+What's the Best time for Trout Fly Fishing in Vancouver?

-The best times for Trout fly fishing are as follows:
+The best times for Trout fly fishing in Vancouver is as follows:

-- March to early May & Nov-Dec for Bull, Cutthroat, Dolly Varden & Rainbow trout on the Squamish river valley(walk n wade)
+- Squamish River – March to early May & Nov-Dec for Bull, Cutthroat, Dolly Varden & Rainbow trout

-- May to early July for interior region lakes Rainbows
+- Interior Lakes – May to early July for Rainbow Trout

 Do you provide fish processing or packaging?